IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

 The ITE application framework creates an exporter with **ite="demoapp.context_output_Dedup"** property and the `dropConnection` congestion policy to prevent back-pressure of the slow importer application.

 You use the property to create an application that imports the output of ITE application.
-The

 This code is an example of the generated code in the ITE application framework: